Who (pronoun): Ambiguous cases

-In sentences of this type, as with the "subject whom" examples above, use of whom(ever) is sometimes found in places where it would not be expected grammatically, due to the relative complexity of the syntax.
-In fact in Middle English it was standard for the form of the pronoun to depend on the function in the external clause; the modern rule came about through re-analysis of the pronoun as primarily an element of the internal clause.
+In sentences of this type, as with "subject whom" examples, use of whom(ever) is sometimes found in places where it would not be grammatically expected, due to the relative complexity of the syntax.
+In fact, in Middle English it was standard for the form of the pronoun to depend on the function in the external clause; the modern rule came about through re-analysis of the pronoun as primarily an element of the internal clause.

 Usage of whose

 Whose is the genitive case of whom.